 After the ICO mania died down in 2018, attention shifted more towards tokenizing real-world assets and existing financial securities.
 Overall, use cases are varied and range from financial assets to intellectual property and any other form of ownership or access rights.
 As the creation of asset-backed tokens proliferates, their accessibility to retail users increases significantly.
 Consequently, options to diversify for anyone will increase.

-But not all tokens are created equally.
+But not all tokens are created equal.

 In traditional finance, securities are negotiable financial instruments that hold value.
-Commonly they represent a share of ownership in a company’s equity, or a share of debt to be repaid with interest, but they can take on many other more complex forms.,
+Commonly they represent a share of ownership in a company’s equity, or a share of debt to be repaid with interest, but they can take on many other more complex forms.

 Security tokens are close to what we understand as financial securities.
 They are often yield-bearing real-world assets such as real estate, where holders receive a share of the rental income.
 They can also be instruments such as tokenized shares, commodities, or debt.
 As such, security token issuers have to follow strict regulatory requirements and ensure that all users trading their tokens are KYC’d, adhering to local standards.

 Despite the perceived barrier to entry for projects that might just want a quick way to raise money, as happened in 2017 with ICOs, the market cap for security tokens surpassed $1 billion in 2021.
 Often security tokens are derived from existing securities.
 In that case, we also refer to them as tokenized securities.
-For example, if a company like BCB was trading publicly and decided to tokenize its shares, buyers would buy a tokenized security and hold their ownership claim in a crypto wallet.
+For example, if a company like BCB Group was trading publicly and decided to tokenize its shares, buyers would purchase a tokenized security and hold their ownership claim in a crypto wallet.
 Another synonym often used to speak of tokenized securities is digital securities.
 All of them represent claims of their holder against a company or corporation in a digital manner running on a blockchain.